jiyong-park/jiyong-park.github.io/_pages/research.md

 ![](/assets/images/you_are_here.jpg)

 ## Research Interest
-* My research interests lie at the intersection between economic value and societal impacts of advanced technology.
+* My research interests lie at the intersection between economic value and societal impacts of information systems and technology.
 My research has been primarily oriented toward three areas:
 	1. Societal Impacts of Information Technology and Machine Learning
 	2. Automation, Productivity, and Future of Work
 	3. Information Technology for Environmental Sustainability